juhnoktober968/juhnoktober968/README.md

 - Strong problem-solving and debugging skills
 - Clean, maintainable, and scalable code
 - Quick learner of new frameworks and technologies
-- Collaboration with team projects and version control (Git/GitHub)
+- Collaboration with team projects and version control

 ---

 ## 🎯 Goals & Learning 📈🟢
 - Master advanced Django & Laravel features
-- Explore game development beyond Roblox
+- Explore game development
 - Contribute to open-source projects
 - Keep improving coding efficiency and best practices